Does your vitamin D level play a role in your COVID-19 risk?

 What to do about D during this crazy time

 Now, you can get vitamin D in foods like eggs, liver, and oily fish, as well as fortified foods like cereals and dairy products.
 But the biggest source of vitamin D by far is sun exposure.
-And there are plenty of people across all age groups that don’t get much sun, especially in northern climates.
-Plus, with new social distancing and quarantine guidelines, large segments of the population may be spending more time inside and getting even less sun then they normally do.
+And there are plenty of people across all age groups who don’t get much sun, especially in northern climates.
+Plus, with new social distancing and quarantine guidelines, large segments of the population may be spending more time inside and getting even less sun than they normally do.

 Typically, I’d recommend getting your vitamin D levels tested before starting supplementation, but you don’t want to add any unnecessary strain to the healthcare system right now.
 There are companies that make at-home vitamin D testing kits (like this one from EverlyWell).
 So, that’s something to consider.